 When?
 Monday Jan 9- midday Thursday Jan 12, 2023

 Costs?
 The workshop is free, lodging (if needed) subsidized - thanks to a generous grant from the Arnold Foundation.
-Participants pay for their own travel.
+Participants pay for their own travel and meals.

 How to apply?
 SPACE IS LIMITED - apply soon by returning the application form below to

 How many members of one organization can attend (how many can get in)?

 We encourage all interested individuals to apply.
 Due to cost and limited space, the acceptance rate will depend on how many applications we receive.
 We also are looking for a broad spectrum of applicants and organizations.
 If you are a media outlet wishing to submit several applications, please prioritize them so that we can accept multiple individuals from your organization, space permitting.
 We hope that we can accommodate several attendees from any single organization.